 General Information about Trident Technical College’s PTA Program

-NPTE Pass Rate*:
+NPTE First-Time Pass Rate: 75.7%

 **Based on all graduates who passed the NPTE

 Additional Program Costs: Student may have additional costs including but not limited to books, supplies, clinic housing/transportation, review course, licensure exam, immunizations, CPR certification which could average ~$5000 in addition to tuition.